|Childs Hill Baptist Church|

 Childs Hill was once a quiet Middlesex village full of laundries (Constable painted it when he was living in nearby Hampstead).
 Things began to change in the 1850s after the railway came to Cricklewood.
-As Childs Hill and the surrounding area began to grow it also became pretty "rough".
+As Childs Hill and the surrounding area began to grow it also became pretty rough.

-One day, in 1863, Cornishman William Rickard wandered over to the village from Hampstead, where he was assisting the minister of the Baptist Church in Heath Street.
+One day, in 1863, Cornishman William Rickard walked over to the village from Hampstead, where he was assisting the minister of the Baptist Church in Heath Street.
 Seeing the great need he was soon, under God, able to begin regular meetings in one of the local laundries.

 The present building was erected in 1870.
 The Granville Hall next door was added shortly after to accommodate a day school.

 In 1877 the first members covenanted together to form a local Baptist church, most having been in membership at Heath Street until this time.
 The church was founded on a decidedly Evangelical and Protestant basis.
 The great C H Spurgeon preached here on at least one occasion - as did students from his Pastors College.
-Mr Rickard was a pillar of the community and a faithful pastor until 1893, when he retired from the pastorate with ill health
+Mr Rickard was a pillar of the community and a faithful pastor until 1893, when he retired from the pastorate with ill health.

 From 1929 until 1954 the minister was E K Alexander.
-A native of Monmouthshire (now Gwent) in South Wales, Mr Alexander and his family had been missionaries in the Congo (now Za´re) for 10 years but had been forced to return home due to ill health
+A native of Monmouthshire (now Gwent) in South Wales, Mr Alexander and his family had been missionaries in the Congo (now Za´re) for 10 years but had been forced to return home due to ill health.

 During his time there was a slow but steady decline in numbers - as was the case in most churches in England at the time.
 There was also an increasing pre-occupation with the social side of church life rather than the gospel itself.